Cgcraigon/MAIN/README.md

-This is my main GitHub Repository for BS32011.
+This is my main GitHub Repository for the applied Bioinfomatics module BS32011.
-My aim for this module is to produce a logical and consistent framework for searching through experimental data on the subject of Transcription factor-induced pluripotent stem cells.
+The aim of this module is to produce a logical and structured database of experimental data that can then be query serched on a website of my own design.
-In order to do this raw GEO data must be munipulated, placed it organised relational tables using MySQL and finalising with applying python script to locate information from the tables onto a website in a user queriable fashion of my own design.